OBJECTIVE: Eliminate state and federal regulations that prohibit dual-logo highway signs on interstate highways.

 Utilized key members of congressional delegation with close ties to the Federal Highway Administration to ensure the project would be approved.

-SJR 52 was introduced by Senate President David Williams directing state transportation officials to apply for the demonstration project.
+RESULTS: SJR 52 was introduced by Senate President David Williams directing state transportation officials to apply for the demonstration project.

 The resolution passed unanimously and was signed into law on March 15, 2002.